 We may issue equity securities or incur indebtedness to pay for any such acquisition or investment, which could adversely affect our business, results of operations, or financial condition.
-Any such issuances of additional capital stock may cause stockholders to experience significant dilution of their ownership interests and the per share per-share value of our common stock to decline.
+Any such issuances of additional capital stock may cause stockholders to experience significant dilution of their ownership interests and the per share value of our common stock to decline.
 In addition, a significant portion of the purchase price of any companies we acquire may be allocated to acquired goodwill and other intangible assets, which must be assessed for impairment annually and upon the identification of a triggering event, such as sustained declines in our stock price or market capitalization.
-In the future, if our acquisitions do not yield expected returns, we may be required to take incur charges to our results of operations based on this impairment assessment process, which could adversely affect our results of operations.
+For example, in the first quarter of fiscal 2023, the Company recorded a material impairment charge against goodwill.
+In the future, if our acquisitions do not yield expected returns, we may be required to take further charges to our results of operations based on this impairment assessment process, which could adversely affect our results of operations.